mckn/gulp-nuget/README.md

 var options = {
     nuget: 'nuget.exe', // path to nuget.exe (required)
     feed: 'http://mynugetfeed.org/', //url to the feed where you want to publish your nuget package (required)
-    apiKey: 'api-key' // api key required by your nuget package feed.
-See nuget.org for alternative ways to set this key (not required).
+    apiKey: 'api-key' // api key to your nuget package feed.
+See nuget.org for other ways to set this key (not required).
 };

 ```